KCPS/PSR4PackageLoader/README.md

     /*
      * Application code begins here.
 The getid3 alias must precede the instantiation of class getID3.
      */
 The loader was developed from scratch after trials with Symfony's Psr4ClassLoader (http://symfony.com/doc/current/components/class_loader/psr4_class_loader.html) and the Framework Interoperability Group's example (https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader-examples.md).
 Symfony's loader has a serious design flaw, and the FIG sample loader is coded somewhat awkwardly.
-Neither implements recursive descent filesytem traversal.
+Neither implements recursive descent filesystem traversal.
 By automatically registering all directories under the package root, the loader much reduces code brittleness by not having to hard-code a package's directory structure in strings.